CDCgov/cfa-immunization-uptake-projection/README.md

 All three steps are currently under development.

 This approach is applicable to seasonal adult immunizations.
-Each year, the uptake process starts afresh on the immunization rollout date, and individuals' transitions across age groups are not relevant.
+Each year, the uptake process starts afresh, and individuals' transitions across age groups are not relevant.

 ## Data sources